Scottish independence: Swinney says pensions 'would be stronger'

 Opposition parties questioned how Scotland would pay for pensions.

-Mr Swinney was speaking on the issue during the Institute of Chartered Accountants Scotland Pensions Conference.'Triple lock'
+Mr Swinney was speaking on the issue during the Institute of Chartered Accountants Scotland Pensions Conference.

 The finance minister said the "triple lock" plan compared with a UK guarantee which is currently only set on a rise by earnings.